Entanglement-assisted quantum speedup: Beating local quantum speed limits: Generalizations

 This inequality upper-bounds the change in the finite time interval $[0,T]$.
-Conversely, a violation of this bound is inconsistent with the process operating in a separable manner, implying the utilization of entanglement.
+Conversely, a violation of this bound is inconsistent with the process operating in a separable manner, implying the utilization of entanglement in the dynamics that carries the system from the initial state to the final state at time $T$.
 For convenience, the above relation can be recast into the form of a difference quotient also,

 The latter form is particularly useful when determining changes in measured quantities.
 Let $\hat L=\hat L^\dag$ be an observable.
 Then the H\"older inequality---here in the form $|\mathrm{tr}(\hat\epsilon\hat L)|\leq\|\hat\epsilon\|_1\cdot\|\hat L\|_\infty$, using the spectral norm $\|\hat L\|_\infty$ that is defined through the maximum of the absolute eigenvalues of $\hat L$---can be used to provide a bound for the changes of expectation values.
 Namely, we have